fxlin/p3-tee/docs/exp3.md

 # Exp 3: data path (SDP)

+*For reference only.
+UVA students: please refer to our formal assignments.*

 ## Q&A (20%)

 In your own words, describe what the following commands do: INJECT, TRANSFORM, and DUMP.

 What is macro CFG_CACHE_API for?
 In what condition is it defined/undefined?

 ## Measurement (80%)